Skip to content

 image.png

-Set the environment variable ENV_NAMESPACE to k8s-aws.
-By default, DataKit elections are enabled, ensuring only one DataKit collects election-related metrics within the workspace + namespace to avoid duplicate collection.
+Set the environment variable ENV_NAMESPACE value to k8s-aws, by default enabling DataKit election, ensuring only one DataKit collects election-based metrics within the workspace + this namespace, avoiding duplicate collection.

-Add another environment variable ENV_GLOBAL_ELECTION_TAGS to include the global Tag cluster_name_k8s for election-related metrics.
+Also add the environment variable ENV_GLOBAL_ELECTION_TAGS, which adds the global Tag cluster_name_k8s for election-based metrics.

 image.png

-Note: The three instances of k8s-aws can be changed to other strings, but they must be unique across different clusters.
+Note: All three instances of k8s-aws mentioned above can be changed to other strings, but they must differ across different clusters.

-If you need to enable collectors, you can add configurations under dfconfig.
-The commented-out section shows an example for enabling the MySQL collector.
+If you want to enable collectors, you can add configurations under dfconfig; the commented-out part is an example for enabling the mysql collector.

 image.png